rackerlabs/genestack/docs/prometheus-rabbitmq-exporter.md

 # RabbitMQ Exporter

-RabbitMQ Exporter is used to expose metrics from a running rabbitMQ deployment.
+RabbitMQ Exporter is used to expose metrics from a running RabbitMQ deployment.

+!!! note

+    To deploy metric exporters you will first need to deploy the Prometheus Operator, see: ([Deploy Prometheus](prometheus.md)).

 ## Installation